-This data is management information collected by Welsh Government on a daily basis from HEIs in Wales.
+This data is management information collected by Welsh Government on a weekly basis from HEIs in Wales.
 To allow the timely release of the data, these statistics have not been through the same rigorous quality assurance processes as other Welsh Government statistics, but we have made every effort to validate figures with HEIs before publication.
-Each day, HEIs have the opportunity to revise submissions for previous days.
+Each week, HEIs have the opportunity to revise submissions for previous weeks.
 As such, figures are considered provisional and subject to change.

 The date of notification is the date the HEI was notified of the positive case, not necessarily the date the test was taken or the result received.

-The figures are not limited to students on campus and so can also include students studying remotely from home.
+The figures are not limited to students on campus and so may also include students studying remotely from home.

 Further information about the coronavirus outbreak in Wales can be found on Public Health Wales’ data dashboard.